 Will it be worth to upgrade to the 70D?

-The 70D is certainly a welcome upgrade over the very dated and lackluster 60D.
+The 70D is certainly a welcome upgrade over the very dated and lacklustre 60D.
 Professional videographers will certainly eye the new technology.
-For still photography, combine the new improved focus system with improved speed and quality, and most enthusiasts who already invested in Canon lenses, might find it irresistible.
+For still photography, combine the new improved focus system with improved speed and quality, and most enthusiasts who already invested in Canon lenses might find it irresistible.
 It is in all ways superior to the 60D and lower-end Canon EOS cameras.
 On the other hand, if you want more power and want to stick it out with APS-C, then it might be worth it to wait for the much anticipated Canon EOS 7D Mark II.

 The Canon EOS 70D comes at a launch price of $1,200 (body only) if you pre-order from B&H. This roughly translates to R12, 000, excluding shipping.
 This means the 70D won’t be dirt cheap, but we can expect a better price-point when it hits South African shores.
-Anyway, it is anyway sensible to wait a few months before you buy a newly launched camera.
+Anyway, it is would be sensible to wait a few months before you buy a newly launched camera.

 Since it will take some time for us to get one of these babies in the hand, I’ve included a few useful review links to follow below…